andreamagazzini/smart-juice-shop/README.md

-# Next.js Juice Shop 🍹
+# Smart Juice Shop 🍹

 An intentionally insecure web application for security training, built with Next.js, React, and TypeScript.

-## Overview

-This is a modern recreation of the OWASP Juice Shop for educational purposes, built with Next.js 16+ App Router.
-It demonstrates common web security vulnerabilities in a controlled environment perfect for security training courses.

 ## 🎯 Purpose